5 mins read

-A social impact bond is one form of outcome based contracting.
-Although there is no single agreed definition of a social impact bond, most definitions understand a SIB as a partnership aimed at improving the social outcomes for a specific group of citizens or ‘beneficiaries’.
+An impact bond (IB) is one form of outcome-based contracting.
+Although there is no single agreed definition of an impact bond, most definitions understand an IB as a partnership aimed at improving the social outcomes for a group of citizens or ‘beneficiaries.’
+Payments will only be made if specified social outcomes are achieved.

 The UK was a pioneer of the development of SIBs and is still a leading proponent.
 The first SIB was implemented in Peterborough prison in 2010 to reduce reoffending rates.
 As at July 2018, 45 SIBs have been launched in the UK with over 100 worldwide, covering such diverse sectors as integrating refugees in Finland, supporting homeless people in Canada, and getting young children ready for kindergarten in Chicago.
 Figure 2 shows the timeline of the development of social impact bonds in the UK.